boyudeng-or/dse511-hw2-eda/README.md

 09/07/2026

 ### Description
 This dataset contains historical co2 and emission data.
 Each row in the dataset represents the emission data for a country during a specific year.
-Description for each of the columns, the units and source data can be found at https://github.com/owid/co2-data/blob/master/owid-co2-codebook.csv.
+Description for each of the columns, the units, and sources of the data can be found at https://github.com/owid/co2-data/blob/master/owid-co2-codebook.csv.

 ### Size